Time to ‘see the job through’ on halving inflation, Hunt says

 — Office for National Statistics (ONS) (@ONS) September 1, 2023

-The ONS did not change its estimate that GDP shrank by 5.8% in 2020.
+“After 13 years of economic failure, the Conservatives crashed the economy and left working people worse off, with higher taxes, higher mortgages and higher bills.”

-The news was welcomed by the Chancellor, who was a backbench MP in 2021.
+By the last three months of 2021, the economy is now estimated to have been 0.6 per cent larger than 2019 levels, compared to a previous estimate that it was 1.2 per cent smaller.

-Inflation has eased back to 6.8% from a recent eye-watering peak of 11.1% last October, but is still far from the Bank of England’s 2% target.
+Inflation has eased back to 6.8 per cent from a recent eye-watering peak of 11.1 per cent last October, but is still far from the Bank of England’s 2 per cent target.

-Prime Minister Rishi Sunak pledged to halve inflation from 10.7% back in January to around 5.3%.
+Prime Minister Rishi Sunak pledged to halve inflation from 10.7 per cent back in January to around 5.3 per cent.